S&P Tosses South Africa Onto The Fiscal Scrapheap With New Junk Status

 “There are many of my comrades in the [ANC] NEC that would say the same thing, that the people shall govern.
 You can’t govern if you remain in your comfortable lounge.
 Become organised, part of something,” he told the gathering.
 You must hold us accountable, hold meetings like this frequently.
 That’s accountability.
 Parliament is not the only instrument in a democratic society, it takes place everywhere in the country.”

-The Rand continues to decline rapidly.
+The rand continues to decline rapidly.
 At the time of writing (18:15 p.m.
-CAT) the currency was trading at R13.66 to the dollar, and significant drop from R12.46 at the close on Friday, March 31.
+CAT), the currency was trading at R13.66 to the dollar and a significant drop from R12.46 at the close on Friday, March 31.

 Ratings agency Fitch has South Africa at one notch above junk, while Moody’s — to announce it’s review findings on Friday, April 7 — has got the country at two notches above junk.